ezzing/3DLayout-documentation/3-Communication.md

 <div class="page-break"></div>

 # 3DLayout Communication System

+## Create a new project

+To create a new project use the function createProject()

+An example of use this function.

+    var projectData = {
+        "title": "Sevilla",
+        "latitude": 37.39388,
+        "longitude": -5.984179999999999,
+        "address": "Calle María Auxiliadora, 13",
+        "zip": "41003",
+        "city": "Sevilla",
+        "province": "Andalucía",
+        "country": "Spain"
+    }

+    layout.createProject(projectData, function(data) {
+        layout.bootstrap(container, {
+            token: token,
+            id: data.id,
+            failURL: '#/fail',
+            showcase: showcase,
+            customRules: rules
+        });
+    });

+In this example we create a new project and open the 3Dlayout with this project.

+The data to create a new project are:

+* **title**: The title of the project

+* **latitude**: The latitude were the project must be created

+* **longitude**: The longitude were the project must be created

+* **address**: The address of the project, this address can be diferent at the latitude and longitude position.

+* **zip**: The zip code of the project

+* **city**: The city of the project

+* **province**: The province of the project

+* **country**: The country of the project

+    Tenemos que ver la información exacta que devolvemos y ver que podemos filtrar para no darle toda la información.

 ## Info Events sent by 3DLayout

 The 3DLayout trigger different events to report actions when they are accomplished or to inform on GUI changes.

+An example of listen this events

+    var container = window.document.getElementById('ezzing3d');

+    container.addEventListener("buildingSelected", function(event, data){
+        console.log(event.detail);
+    })

 * load
 * zoomChanged